george-hawkins/micropython-wifi-setup/README.md

 The system works like this:

 * Configure your device with a unique ID, to use as its access point name, and physically label the device with the ID.
-* On startup the WiFi setup process checks if it already has credentials for a WiFi network and if so tries to connect to that.
+* On startup, the WiFi setup process checks if it already has credentials for a WiFi network and if so tries to connect to that.
 * If it does not have existing credentials or cannot connect, it creates a temporary access point.
 * The user looks at the label on the device and selects that access point on their phone.
 * The access point is open but behaves like a [captive portal](https://en.wikipedia.org/wiki/Captive_portal), the phone detects this and prompts the user to go to a login webpage.